 After law school, Mr. Freyberg moved with his family to Brevard County, Florida and began his career as a family attorney in 1997.
 Since that time, he has represented scores of men and women in Family Law matters.
 Mr. Freyberg has constantly sought to improve his performance in order to be prepared for the challenges facing his clients.
 He keeps pace with the latest innovations in the delivery of legal services by continually investing in training and technology.
 He has regularly been called upon for speaking engagements to educate the public about divorce and family law processes, and about the Collaborative Law process.
 His work environment is based on diligent work effort, community involvement and a commitment to the profession.

 To expand his services to his clients, Mr. Freyberg is a trained and experienced practitioner of Collaborative Law.
 In 2012, he became a Certified Supreme Court Family Mediator, and in addition to his litigation practice, Mr. Freyberg offers his service as mediator for divorcing parties, whether or not they are represented by attorneys.
-He is also one of only a few certified and approved by the Family Division of the Brevard County courts as a Parenting Coordinator, helping high conflict parents to more effectively share in parenting their children.
-Without hesitation, Mr. Freyberg encourages all forms of dispute resolution in his pursuit of a positive result for his clients, families, and children.
+Mr. Freyberg is a court appointed Guardian Ad Litem in family cases, wherein he utilizes his long experience to evaluate the best interests of children and make recommendations to the Judge or General Magistrate regarding Parental Responsibility, Timesharing and other matters related to the children of the parties.

 - Certified Supreme Court Family Mediator, 2012